 “We contract with the city, and we contract with the county to dispatch calls.
 If we didn’t dispatch calls, we would answer the phone .... and send it to the police department to dispatch the call.”

-With no increase in funding, McNeil said, 911 cannot move forward to provide an adequate working environment.
+With no increase in funding, McNeill said, 911 cannot move forward to provide an adequate working environment.

 “In order to build a new facility, we would have to have additional funding from the city and the county.
 (Then) we’d be able to borrow a million and be able to adequately pay that back (with the additional funding),” he said.

-Whether that would fly remains to be seen, but McNeil said with the ICMA report, he’s hopeful leaders will see how much a new facility is needed.
+Whether that would fly remains to be seen, but McNeill said with the ICMA report, he’s hopeful leaders will see how much a new facility is needed.

 Johnson City Manager Pete Peterson is not convinced a new building is the answer.
 He thinks repairs to the current location are affordable and more prudent and could be done for less than McNeil’s estimate of $2.8 million.